 — Donald J. Trump (@realDonaldTrump) December 21, 2018

 I threw my fishing line into the swollen river of Lefty Lies, and the first to bite was the ABC’s “This Week.”
-Host Jonathan Karl was joined by four guests; former New Jersey Governor, Chris Christie, National Review editor, Rich Lowry, former DNC Chair Donna Brazile, and Elisabeth Bumiller of The New York Times.
+Four guests joined host Jonathan Karl; former New Jersey Governor Chris Christie, National Review editor Rich Lowry, former DNC Chair Donna Brazile, and Elisabeth Bumiller of The New York Times.